ElpadoCan/SpotMAX/spotmax/docs/source/run/gui/tune_parameters_tab.rst

-Finally, the :confval:`Spot detection threshold function` and the minimum and maximum values of the selected filtering features can be automatically tuned by spotMAX.
+Finally, the :confval:`Spot detection threshold function` and the minimum and maximum values of the selected filtering features can be automatically tuned by SpotMAX.
 To do so, click on the "Start autotuning" button on the top-right of the tab.